kojiwong/CompHeatmaps/README.md

-A large problem in conducting metatranscriptomic analysis on microbial communities is dealing with the complexity of the large amount of data we are working with.
+A large problem in conducting metatranscriptomic analysis on microbial communities is dealing with the complexity of the large amount of data researchers tend to work with.
 Heatmaps are a useful visualization that illustrate the abundance across these samples at a glance.
-However, getting from raw sequence reads to heatmaps is quite a cumbersome process.
+However, going from raw sequence reads to heatmaps is quite a cumbersome process.

 The goal of CompHeatmaps is to simplify this complex process by easily generating heatmaps from raw 16S sequence variants.